awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_dataplane_PutMedia.md

  ** [ProducerStartTimestamp](#API_dataplane_PutMedia_RequestSyntax) **   <a name="KinesisVideo-dataplane_PutMedia-request-ProducerStartTimestamp"></a>
 You pass this value as the `x-amzn-producer-start-timestamp` HTTP header\.
-This is the producer time stamp at which the producer started recording the media \(not the time stamp of the specific fragments in the request\)\.
+This is the producer timestamp at which the producer started recording the media \(not the timestamp of the specific fragments in the request\)\.

  ** [StreamARN](#API_dataplane_PutMedia_RequestSyntax) **   <a name="KinesisVideo-dataplane_PutMedia-request-StreamARN"></a>
 You pass this value as the `x-amzn-stream-arn` HTTP header\.